 A julep usually has a sweet flavor profile and to get us there we have a combination of Aperol and sweet vermouth.
 Both are common enough in other drink styles but you don’t normally see them in a julep recipe.
 Yet, they provide just the right balance of bittersweet flavor to confirm that’s what we are drinking.
 They also add some of their own personality to the cup.
 Aperol is bitter, sweet and fruity while the sweet vermouth is complex and herbal.
 Such bold flavors work well against the backdrop of gin and absinthe.
 Finally, the potent orange blossom water and some orange bitters bring it all together.

 As soon as you start packing the ice into your glass, the absinthe begins to release intoxicating aromas.
 The deeply floral effect fills the room as it mingles with the orange blossom.
 It’s best to let this cocktail sit for as long as you can stand it before taking a sip.
-Give it some time for all of the fruit and herbal flavors to meld as the ice dilutes.
+Give it some time for all of the fruit and herbal flavors to meld as the ice dilutes. <EDIT> You can also simply stir with ice, then strain into your cup over fresh crushed ice.
 These are powerful, sometimes competitive ingredients that will mellow if you let them.
 Go ahead and top it off with some mint for color—not that we really need the additional scent.
 Then, watch as your glass frosts over with icy condensation.
 Take a deep breath, wipe the sweat from your brow and sip. . .